-The Quebec government wants to cut the number of immigrants that province accepts, arguing that more work needs to be done to ensure they are matched with market need.
+The Quebec government wants to cut the number of immigrants that the province accepts, arguing that more work needs to be done to ensure they are matched with market needs.

 Some business groups are arguing the planned intake numbers are far too low, and others have said the plan which comes as Quebec also pursues a so-called values test for newcomers is part of an anti-immigrant push.

 The OECD report did not specifically review Quebec’s immigration program.
 It operates independently of the federal system and other existing provincial systems for selecting economic immigrants.

 But it did find in general that newcomers directly recruited and settled by the provinces often have better outcomes than those who are welcomed via federal programs.

 Pledging to make the immigration system better and more responsive to labour market needs is a regular promise on the election campaign trail.

 The Conservatives have already promised that under their government, they would improve the credential recognition system.

 Among other things in the 2019 federal budget, the governing Liberals promised to make permanent a pilot project that fast-tracks the application process for certain kinds of employees.